ericoloewe/computer-science-tcc/tcc-i/main.md

 aos sistemas de recomendação musical, então, para realizar uma busca mais voltada ao foco, será utilizada a seguinte *string* de busca:

-(("recsys" or "recommender systems" or "machine learning") and ("music" or "musical" or "song" or "playlist") and ("context" or "context-aware" or "hci" or "human computer interaction"))
+(("RecSys" or "recommender systems" or "machine learning") and ("music" or "musical" or "song" or "playlist") and ("context" or "context-aware" or "HCI" or "human computer interaction"))

 Os trabalhos
 ------------